Yuvrajzinjurde/CHEATSHEETS/Typescript.md

 - It is open sourced.
 - bult on top of Js.
-- works on nay browser, OS and any environment which runs js.
+- works on any browser, OS and any environment which runs js.

 - Every javascript program is typescript program. if you have javascript code typed it wont have any syntax errors.